-In December of 2010, in connection with the license and collaboration agreement entered into with Servier (see footnote 5), the Company executed a loan agreement with Servier, which provided for an advance of up to $\in$ 15 million.
+In December of 2010, in connection with the license and collaboration agreement entered into with Servier (see footnote 5), the Company executed a loan agreement with Servier, which provided for an advance of up to $\in$ 15.0 million.
 The loan was fully funded in January of 2011, with the proceeds converting to approximately \$19.5 million.
-The loan is secured by an interest in XOMA's intellectual property rights to all XOMA 052 indications worldwide, excluding certain rights in the U.S. and Japan.
+The loan is secured by an interest in XOMA's intellectual property rights to all gevokizumab indications worldwide, excluding certain rights in the U.S. and Japan.
 Interest is calculated at a floating rate based on a Euro Inter-Bank Offered Rate ("EURIBOR") and subject to a cap.
 The interest rate is reset semi-annually in January and July of each year.
-The interest rate for the initial interest period is 3.22%.
+The interest rate for the initial interest period was 3.22%.
+The interest rate has been reset to 3.83% for the six-month period from July 2011 through January 2012.
 Interest is payable semi-annually; however, the loan agreement provides for a deferral of interest payments over a period specified in the agreement.
 During the deferral period, accrued interest will be added to the outstanding principal amount for the purpose of interest calculation for the next six-month interest period.
 On the repayment commencement date, all unpaid and accrued interest shall be paid to Servier and thereafter, all accrued and unpaid interest shall be due and payable at the end of each six-month period.
-The loan matures in 2016; however, after a specified period prior to final maturity, the loan is to be repaid (i) at Servier's option, by applying up to a significant percentage of any milestone or royalty payments owed by Servier under the Company's collaboration agreement and (ii) using a significant percentage of any milestone or royalty payments ower day by Servier under the Company's collaboration agreement and (ii) using a significant percentage of any upfront, milestone or royalty payments ower form any third party collaboration or development partner for rights to XOMA 052 in the U.S. and/or Japan.
+The loan matures in 2016; however, after a specified period prior to final maturity, the loan is to be repaid (i) at Servier's option, by applying up to a significant percentage of any milestone or royalty payments the Company's collaboration agreement and (ii) using a significant percentage of any upfront, milestone or royalty payments the Company receives from any third party collaboration or development partner for rights to gevokizumab in the U.S. and/or Japan.
 In addition, the loan becomes immediately due and payable upon certain customary events of default.
-At March 31, 2011, the outstanding principal balance u
+At September 30, 2011, the outstanding principal balance under this loan was \$20.4 milli

 The loan has a stated interest rate lower than the market rate based on comparable loans held by similar companies, which represents additional value to the Company.
 The Company recorded this additional value as a discount to the face value of the loan amount, at its fair value of \$8.9 million.
-The fair value of this discount was determined using a discounted cash flow model of the differential between the stated terms and rates of the loan amount, at market rates.
+The fair value of this discount, which was determined using a discounted cash flow model, represents the differential between the stated terms and rates of the loan, and market rates.
 Based on the association of the loan with the collaboration arrangement, the Company recorded the offset to this discount as deferred revenue.

-The loan discount is being amortized, using the effective interest method, over the expected five-year life of the loan.
-The Company recorded non-cash interest expense of \$0.3 million in the three months ended March 31, 2011 resulting from the amortization of the loan discount.
-At March 31, 2011, the net carrying value of the loan was \$12.6 million.
+The loan discount is amortized under the effective interest method over the expected five-year life of the loan.
+The Company recorded non-cash interest expense of \$0.3 million and \$1.0 million during the three and nine months ended September 30, 2011, respectively, resulting from the amortization of the loan discount.
+At September 30, 2011, the net carrying value of the loan was \$12.7 million.
+For the three and nine months ended September 30, 2011, the Company recorded unrealized foreign exchange losses of \$0.2 million and \$0.4 million, respectively, related to the re-measurement of the loan discount as of September 30, 2011.